 Eighteen months after the start of the COVID-19 pandemic, the workforce had 13 million fewer women in employment in 2021 than in 2019.
 As social distancing mandates and lockdown restrictions impacted work, the role of digital technologies in enabling economic transactions became prominent.
-However, the shift to digital technologies was not uniform among men and women.
-Further, the gender divide in access to digital technologies and their use negatively impacted women’s ability to participate in the labor force.
+However, among men and women.
+Further, the gender divide in access to digital technologies and their use negatively women’s ability to participate in the labor force.

 This three-part blog series highlights the need to focus on women’s participation in the digital economy to reduce the gender gap in the labor force.
 The series focuses on informal workers, who represent 61% of the workforce worldwide, in the digital economy and their challenges.